 Imperial kilns, Jingdezhen, Qianlong iron-red four-character seal mark and of the period.

-Of compressed globular form with a short waisted neck, resting on a slightly concave oval foot, brilliantly enameled with two lotus flowers on the central body and two chrysanthemum at the sides, surrounded by stylised floral scroll, set against a dense and vivid ground of tighter formalized floral scroll picked out in iron-red, all below a turquoise ruyi-shaped collar at the neck and above a band of lappets at the foot, the neck decorated with a stylised floral scroll in gold against an orange-beige ground, the base inscribed in iron-red with four-character mark within a square.
+Of compressed globular form with a short waisted neck, resting on a slightly concave oval foot, brilliantly enamelled with two lotus flowers on the central body and two chrysanthemum at the sides, surrounded by stylised floral scroll, set against a dense and vivid ground of tighter formalised floral scroll picked out in iron-red, all below a turquoise ruyi-shaped collar at the neck and above a band of lappets at the foot, the neck decorated with a stylised floral scroll in gold against an orange-beige ground, the base inscribed in iron-red with four-character mark within a square.

 A black and white double-overlay on turquoise ground glass 'Legend of the White Snake' snuff bottle

 Of compressed globular shape supported on a ringed oval foot, intricately carved as a double overlay with a continuous landscape scene carved from the black and white overlays, featuring the tale of baishejuan, all against a brilliant turquoise ground and beneath downward leaf lappets at the neck.

 A Baltic amber snuff bottle

 Qing dynasty, 1740–1840

 Of flattened rectangular section, rising to a cylindrical neck from a wide oval foot, with organic inclusions in shades of russet and creamy caramel streaking across the body.

 An inside-painted rock-crystal 'Buddhist lion and dragon' snuff bottle